wenzhoumei/learning-ai/README.md

 - Batch sizes
 - Bias and weight initializers
 - Loss functions
+- Layers

-to be easily swapped and adjusted.
+to be easily swapped, changed or adjusted.